S-Shamekhi/Embedded-project-Embench-python/python codes/edn/README.md

 * Converted to Python while keeping **all operations**.
-* Verification: `False` because Python **doesn’t automatically overflow integers** like C does. what does this mean? if you run the python file you will get this result  :
+* Verification: `False` because Python **doesn’t automatically overflow integers** like C does. what does this mean? if we run the python file we will get this result  :

   <img width="480" height="54" alt="image" src="https://github.com/user-attachments/assets/aa7f058d-c178-4697-943f-c062c0e7dce9" />

 * Useful for: